thornoar/smoothmanifold/documentation/main.typ

   ```<def-fitpath-array>
 ]

 Here, `config` is the global configuration structure, see @sc-config.
-Furthermore, there are corresponding `fillfitpath` <fillfitpath> functions that serve the same purpose as `filldraw`.
+Furthermore, there are corresponding `fillfitpath` <def-fillfitpath> functions that serve the same purpose as `filldraw`.

 == Other related routines <deferred-misc>